How Does It Work?

 Payment plans are available.

-Conference Coach and Chief Inspirational Officer
+Chief Inspirational Officer

 “My first three-month A C N goal was to move to Los Angeles, and I was scared!
 I am here only because of A C N. The structure is so simple, yet I remember wondering what we did before we spoke this language.
 It is truly amazing.”

-Conference Coach and Vice President of Fun and Fortune
+Vice President of Fun and Fortune

 Donna is a writer who also works as a private consultant, providing property marketing analysis and training services for rental communities.
 She customizes and designs programs and writes operating manuals for the property management industry.
 As an Advanced Certified Trainer for the National Apartment Association, she does designation training as well as formal and on-site training for leasing agents and managers for the property management industry.
 Most recently she is working as a recruitment coach assisting people to obtain desired positions.
 She is working on a play about taking care of aging parents.